jdereg/json-io/user-guide-writeOptions.md

 an example.

 ### addPermanentMethodFilter
-Add a MethodFilter that is JVM lifecycle scoped.
-All WriteOptions instances will contain this filter.
-A MethodFilter is used to filter (eliminate) a method accessor from being called.
-For example, a getFoo() method which you would think returns the Foo member variable, but instead does 'extra work' that you do not want performed before the value is accessed.
+Add a `MethodFilter` that is JVM lifecycle scoped.
+All `WriteOptions` instances will contain this filter.
+A `MethodFilter` is used to filter (eliminate) a method accessor (getter) from being called.
+For example, a `getFoo()` method which one might think returns the `Foo` member variable, but instead performs undesired extra work before the value is accessed.
-In this case, you can tell json-io to eliminate the getFoo() accessor and then json-io will use techniques to try to read the field directly.
+In this case, tell `json-io` to eliminate the `getFoo()` accessor and then json-io will use techniques to attempt reading the field directly.

-The MethodFilter is passed the Class and the method name and if it returns 'true' for that pairing, the method will be eliminated from consideration of use.
-This reading/accessing of fields happens when JsonIo is accessing the Java objects to create the JSON content.
+The `MethodFilter` is passed the `Class` and the method name and if it returns 'true' for that pairing, the 'getter' method will be not be used.
+This reading/accessing of fields happens when `json-io` is accessing the Java objects to create JSON content.

-The String parament `name` is a unique name you give the filter.
+The String `name` is a unique name you give the filter.
 It must be unique amongst the method filters.
+The `MethodFilter` is a derived implementation to be added that filters methods a new, particular way.
 >#### WriteOptionsBuilder.addPermanentMethodFilter(`String name, MethodFilter methodFilter`) {

 ### addPermanentMethodNameFilter
-Works like the addPermanentMethodFilter with one simple different.
-Whereas on MethodFilter you have to subclass it to write your own, with this API you pass it the Class name and Method name to filter, and it will create the MethodFilter for you.
+Works like the `addPermanentMethodFilter()` with one simple difference.
+Whereas one must sublass `MethodFilter,` with this API you pass it the `Class` and method name to filter, and it will create a `NamedMethodFilter` for you.
+No need to create a new `MethodFilter` subclass.

 To call the API, pass a unique name that is unique across all MethodFilters, the Class on which the accessor (getter) resides, and the name of the method.